The Department of Oncology, Herlev Hospital, University of Copenhagen

 All staff members are experienced, GCP trained and trained in emergency situations.
 The Unit has close co-operation with the critical care unit and have 24-hour access to the hospital emergency response team.

-Resources - The Clinical Research Unit
+Read about resources - The Clinical Research Unit

 PET and NMR functional imaging